blbadger/blbadger.github.io/3-body-problem.md

 plt.style.use('dark_background')
 ```

 Next we can specify the initial conditions for our three bodies.
-Here we have masses of 10, 20, and 30 which could correspond to a planet with very large moons, or a triple star system.
+Here we have bodies with masses of 10, 20, and 30 kilograms, which could perhaps be a few small asteroids orbiting each other.
+We then specify their initial positions and velocities, and for simplicity we assume that the bodies are very small such that collisions do not occur.

 ```python
 # masses of planets
 m_1 = 10